 Education for improving Our Health-and-Vitality

 iou – This page is being changed from “what it was” (with content-and-structure guided by my original goals) into “what it will be” (based on my current goals).
 Most of this process has been completed, but not all.
-In the near future (during mid-July 2024) I'll continue making small revisions.
+In the near future (during late-November 2024) I'll continue making small revisions.

 bio: I'm Craig Rusbult, an enthusiastic educator with a PhD (in Curriculum & Instruction from U of Wisconsin) who is excited about possibilities for improving our thinking-learning-teaching and living, who has been fascinated by many aspects of life (leading to writing web-pages in a wide variety of areas) during life on a road less traveled. / Regarding health-and-vitality, basically I'm healthy and (especially for my age, 3/4 + 1) in good shape, with plenty of energy.